pkgconf/pkgconf/README.md

 case of static and shared linking in order to avoid overlinking binaries and also simplifies the `CFLAGS` and `LIBS` output of the pkgconf tool for improved readability.

-This functionality depends on the pkg-config module properly declaring it's dependency tree instead of using `Libs` and `Cflags` fields to directly link against other modules which have pkg-config metadata files installed.
+This functionality depends on the pkg-config module properly declaring its dependency tree instead of using `Libs` and `Cflags` fields to directly link against other modules which have pkg-config metadata files installed.